Marine microbial symbiosis: Pompeii worm

 Alvinella pompejana, the Pompeii worm is a polychaete, found in the far depths of the sea, typically found near hydrothermal vents.
 They were originally discovered by French researchers in the early 1980s.
 They can grow as large as 5 inches long and are normally described as having pale gray coloring with red "tentacle-like" gills protruding from their heads.
 Their tails are most likely found in temperatures as high as 176 degrees Fahrenheit, while their heads, which stick out from the tubes they live in are only exposed to temperatures as high as 72 degrees Fahrenheit.
-Its ability to survive the termpatures of hydrothermal vents lies in its symbiotic relationship with the bacteria that resides on its back.
+Its ability to survive the temperatures of hydrothermal vents lies in its symbiotic relationship with the bacteria that resides on its back.
 It forms a "fleece-like" protective covering.
-Mucous is secreted from glands on the back of the Pompeii worm in order to provide nutrients for the bacteria.
+Mucus is secreted from glands on the back of the Pompeii worm in order to provide nutrients for the bacteria.
 Further study of the bacteria led to the discovery that they are chemolithotrophic.